 Removing Wheels for Detailed Inspection

-To inspect your brake pads more thoroughly, you’ll need to remove the wheels.
+You must remove the wheels to inspect your car’s brake pads more thoroughly.
 Start by jacking up the vehicle and removing the lug nuts and tyres.
 Once the wheel is off, you can carefully inspect the brake pads for excessive wear.

 Brake pads should be replaced when they are less than 1/4 inch thick or have a minimum thickness of 4 millimetres.
 Regular detailed inspections ensure that your brake pads remain in good condition and offer reliable braking performance.